-Some of the things that cause this failure include project failure related to non-fulfillment of specifications and some not solely based on the application of the technology being applied.
+To prevent this failure and refer to the description above, "supervision" of the performance of public officials is not solely based on the application of the technology being applied.
 There must also be a change in the practice of public services, both from institutions, public officials themselves and the community.
 Institutional supervision is carried out among others by building an anti-corruption culture within the institution.
 Mutual monitoring and copying anti-corruption behavior among public officials in an institution is more effective in preventing corrupt practices than by only providing a large salary or incentive.
 As a form of external supervision, the community builds a caring attitude or culture not to involve themselves in corrupt practices to obtain public services and reports any corrupt practices encountered in public service practices.